cortex-js/cortexjs.io/docs/mathfield/03-virtual-keyboard.md

 ### Layout Selector

-The math keyboard includes multiple **layouts** which you can select with the layout selector.
+The math keyboard includes multiple **layouts** which can be chosen with the layout selector.

 The default layouts include the most common math symbols.
 They are: